mattma/kubernetes-docker-files/docs/aci.md

 The docker images produced by these docker files can be converted to ACIs.

+## Convert Docker images to ACI using docker2aci

 After running the commands in this section you will have the following ACIs:

 ```